sanity-io/sanity-media-starter-template/packages/sanity/src/actions/appleNews/README.md

 The News Preview expects a JSON document titled `article.json` and a connected device with Apple News installed.

 - In Sanity Studio, navigate to the article you want to preview
-- Click the `Apple News` tab in the article header
+- Click the `More / …` button next to the document Publish button
-- Click `Download JSON`
+- Click `Download Apple News JSON`
 - Open the News Preview application
 - Click on the big plus (`+`) icon in the application window, or the file menu bar `File > Open…`
 - Selected the downloaded `article.json`